|Nutritional Guidelines (per serving)|

 |Servings: 6 portions (6 servings)|

 |Amount per serving|

 |Dietary Fiber 5g||17%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Parched Peas, also known in Lancashire as Black Peas, are cooked and served with vinegar and are a traditional treat in the North of England especially when served on Bonfire Night - November 5th.
+Parched peas, also known in Lancashire as black peas, are cooked and served with vinegar and are a traditional treat in the North of England especially when served on Bonfire Night on November 5th.
 Family and friends will gather around the bonfire to celebrate the failed plot of Guy Fawkes to blow up parliament in 1605.
 As it is (usually) a cold, often wet, night these peas are more than welcome to help warm up cold tummies.

-The cooked, slightly thickened and mushy peas once cooked, are sprinkled with malt vinegar.
-A very special treat.
+The cooked, slightly thickened and mushy peas once cooked, are sprinkled with malt vinegar and is a very special treat.